-SEA received comments on the EA from the U.S. Department of Agriculture Natural Resources Conservation Service, the U.S. Army Corps of Engineers, Buffalo District, the U.S. Fish & Wildlife Service, and the Ohio Department of Natural Resources.
+SEA received comments on the EA from the U.S. Department of Agriculture, Natural Resources, Conservation Service, the U.S. Fish & Wildlife Service, the Ohio Department of Natural Resources, the Ohio Environmental Protection Agency.
 These comments are discussed below and copies of their letters are attached to this memorandum.
 Also attached is a reply from the National Park Service which acknowledges receipt of the EA, but has no specific comments on the proposed rail line connection.
 After reviewing the comments, SEA concludes that the comments do not change the basic analyses or conclusions of EA.
 SEA reaffirms that the scope of the EA is appropriate, that the EA adequately identifies and assesses potential environmental impacts, that there are no significant environmental impacts, and that the proposed connection location, subject to the recommended mitigation, is the environmentally preferable route.
 The mitigation measures included in the EA remain unchanged but have been augmented as appropriate pursuant to the comments submitted.
-SEA recommends that any Board decision approving the proposed construction and operation of this connection be subject to the mitigation measures attached to this document.
+SEA recommends that any Board decision approving the proposed construction and operation of this connection be subject to the mitigation measures attained to this document.